scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

  c_comment    | text             |           |          |
 ```

-The column definitions are completely the same as the original table in the ScalarDB database.
-Type mapping between ScalarDB and PostgreSQL is explained [here](https://scalardb.scalar-labs.com/docs/3.9/schema-loader/#data-type-mapping-between-scalardb-and-the-other-databases).
-Internally, this view is based on the foreign table explained above, and it interprets the transaction metadata to expose only the valid data with Read-Committed isolation level.
+The column definitions are the same as the original table in the ScalarDB database.
+Type mapping between ScalarDB and PostgreSQL is explained in [Data type mapping between ScalarDB and the other databases](https://scalardb.scalar-labs.com/docs/3.9/schema-loader/#data-type-mapping-between-scalardb-and-the-other-databases).
+Internally, this view is based on the foreign table explained above and interprets the transaction metadata to expose only the valid data with the Read Committed isolation level.

 Normally, you don't need to access the foreign tables directly.
 You can equate the views with the tables in the ScalarDB database.

-## Running analytical queries
+## Run analytical queries

-You can run any arbitrary queries with the above imported tables supported by PostgreSQL.
-PostgreSQL support various type of queries.
-Please refer to [the PostgreSQL official documentation](https://www.postgresql.org/docs/current/index.html).
+You can run any arbitrary query that PostgreSQL supports on the above imported tables.
+To see which types of queries PostgreSQL supports, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/index.html).

-In this example, we will two types of queries: a single-table query and a multi-table query.
+In this example, we will run two types of queries: a single-table query and a multi-table query.

-The following query read data from `cassandrans.lineitem`, whose actual data is stored in the back-end Cassandra, and calculate several summaries of the ordered line items by aggregating the data.
+The following query reads data from `cassandrans.lineitem`, with the actual data stored in the Cassandra back-end, and calculates several summaries of the ordered line items by aggregating the data.

 ```shell
 $ psql -U postgres -h localhost test << EOS